Criticism of Microsoft Windows: Digital rights management

-The analysis drew responses from Microsoft, where Microsoft states some of the criticized DRM features were already present in Windows XP, and thus a new problem for customers and that these problematic features would only be activated when required by the content being played.
+The analysis drew responses from Microsoft, who stated that these problematic features would only be activated when required by the content being played.
 Other responses came from George Ou of ZDNet and Ed Bott of ZDNet.
 Bott also published a three-part rebuttal of Gutmann's claims in which he details a number of factual errors in the analysis and criticizes Gutmann's reliance on questionable sources (personal blog postings, friends' anecdotal evidence, Google searches) for his analysis paper and that Gutmann never tested his theories himself.

 For Windows 7, allegations were also made about "draconian DRM" which spurred a debate and criticism on the website Slashdot.
 As with the claims about the overreaching Vista DRM, independent tech writers quickly dismissed the claims as faulty analysis.
-The actual problem which spurred the criticism turned out to be an unrelated problem experienced by a single user who tried to circumvent Adobe Creative Suite copy protection mechanisms by changing files.
+The actual problem which spurred the criticism turned out to be an unrelated problem experienced by a single user who tried to circumvent Adobe Creative Suite (CS) copy protection mechanisms by changing files.
 When it failed to work, the user concluded that it had to be the "draconian DRM" of Windows.